quickapps/docs/eng/developers/field-api.md

 Capturing POST and saving data
 ==============================

+After POST is sent several hooks are fired to indicate to each Field they must process Entity's data.
-Capturing field's data and saving process are performed by using Model hooks callbacks (Behaviors Hooks).
+Capturing Field Data and saving process are performed by using Model hooks callbacks (Behaviors Hooks).
-In this process there are two diferent callbacks types, `Entity callbacks`, related to Model entities (User, Node, etc).
+Also you must know that Fields may recibe two receive callbacks types:

+- `Entity callbacks`: related to Entities. e.g.: before/after an Entity is saved.
-And `Instance callbacks`, related to Field (at/de)tachment process.
+- `Instance callbacks`: related to Field (at/de)tachment process.

 Entity callbacks
 ----------------

-This hooks callbacks are fired before/after each `fieldable` entity's callbacks.
+This hooks callbacks are fired before/after each `fieldable` Entity's callbacks.
+Consult CakePHP book for more information about "Model callbacks".

 - `[field_name]_before_find($info)` [optional]
     - **when**: after entity find query